mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 mark the topology as "stale".
 If a node is recovering for some time, an immediate scan may not gain useful information.

-The following subset of "not master" errors is defined to be "server shutting down" errors:
+The following subset of "node is recovering" errors is defined to be "server shutting down" errors:

 .. list-table::
   :header-rows: 1